Geomint/beer-time/README.md

 Make sure you have an account at <a href="https://www.mongodb.com/">MongoDB</a>

+<em>WARNING: You may need to follow a different guide based on the OS you are using, read more <a href="https://python.readthedocs.io/en/latest/library/venv.html">here.</a></em>

 * 1: Clone the BeerTime repository by either downloading from <a href="https://github.com/Geomint/beer-time"> here</a>, or if you have Git installed typing the following command into your terminal
 ```git
 git clone https://github.com/geomint/beertime